 Elected Members: The application will be assessed by a relevant manager of the Council.
-The award of priority (housing need band) must be authorised by the Council's Managing Director.
-Current or Former Employees: The application will be assessed by a relevant manager of the Council.
-The award of priority (housing need band) must be authorised by the Council's Director with the responsibility for Housing.
+The award of priority (housing need band) must be authorised by the Council's Director with the responsibility for

+Council's Managing Director.

+Current or Former Employees: The application will be assessed by a relevant senior officer or manager of the council.
+The award of priority (housing band) must be authorised by the Council's Director with the responsibility for Housing.